 The sixth form common room provides an ideal space on Friday afternoons for the Active Ageing Group, where older residents of Speke meet with pupils and join in a mixture of entertainment, presentations and light exercise.

-Gon't be overly ambitious - be realistic and make sure that the focus is always on what will benefit children in the classroom.
+School case study 15 Don't be overly ambitious - be realistic and make sure that the focus is always on what will benefit children in the classroom.
 It's not about quick wins, but about looking to the long term.
 Funding needs to be sustainable so services can develop over time.